Master Terms of Service

 “Third-Party Sites” means any websites, platforms, applications, or other software or materials owned and operated by third parties.

 “Transaction” means any self-service purchase, subscription, activation, or usage event initiated by Customer through the Platform console, developer portal, or API interface, including PAYG Wallet credit purchases, Monthly Subscription, Activations Support or trial registrations.
 Transactions are completed through electronic acceptance mechanisms within the Platform, including clickthrough acceptance, electronic signature, or confirmation buttons.
 Receipt of a Transaction confirmation email or display of a confirmation screen within the Platform constitutes Customer’s acceptance of this Agreement and the applicable usage and billing terms published on the Platform at the time of the Transaction.
-For clarity, Transactions do not include Enterprise Orders, which are separate bilateral agreements executed via Order Forms signed by or otherwise accepted on behalf of both parties.
+For clarity, Transactions do not include Enterprise Orders, which are separate bilateral agreements executed via Order Forms signed by or otherwise accepted on behalf of both parties, and Transactions do not include access to or use of Corti Products, which require an executed Order Form in accordance with Section 1.11.

 “Usage Data” means technical and operational data generated in connection with Customer’s use of the Platform that relates to the performance, operation, and utilization of the Corti Services.
 Usage Data may include API call metadata (such as timestamps, response times, error codes, and endpoint usage), technical logs, telemetry data, performance metrics, and aggregated statistical information about Platform usage patterns.
 Usage Data does not include Customer Data, the substantive content of inputs or outputs processed through the Platform, or any information that directly identifies Customer’s specific patients, personnel, or proprietary business information.
 If Usage Data initially contains or could be used to re-identify any Personal Information or Protected Health Information (PHI), Corti will either: (a) de-identify such data in accordance with applicable standards (including HIPAA de-identification standards at 45 CFR § 164.514 for PHI, or equivalent standards under other applicable laws); or (b) handle such data in accordance with the DPA or BAA, as applicable.
 Corti may use properly de-identified or aggregated Usage Data to operate, maintain, analyze, and improve the Platform and related technologies, and may incorporate such data into benchmarks, research, or derivative works, provided that such use does not re-identify any Customer, individual, or entity.